CybercentreCanada/assemblyline4_docs/docs/installation/cluster.md

 ```

 !!! warning
     From this point on, you will not need the `secret.yaml` file anymore.
-You should definitely delete it.
+You should delete it.

 ### 4. Configure your deployment

 In your `deployment_directory`, create a `values.yaml` file which will contain the configuration specific to your deployment.

 !!! tip
-    For an exhaustive view of all the possible parameters you can change in the `values.yaml` you've created, refer to the [assemblyline-helm-chart/assemblyline/values.yaml](https://github.com/CybercentreCanada/assemblyline-helm-chart/blob/master/assemblyline/values.yaml) file.
+    For an exhaustive view of all the possible parameters you can change the `values.yaml` you've created, refer to the [assemblyline-helm-chart/assemblyline/values.yaml](https://github.com/CybercentreCanada/assemblyline-helm-chart/blob/master/assemblyline/values.yaml) file.

 These are the strict minimum configuration changes you will need to do: